neilmix/sandbash/README.md

 make
 sudo make install

-# Launch interactive bash in current directory
+# Launch interactive shell in current directory
+# Uses your $SHELL (or /bin/bash if not set)
 sandbash

 # Execute a command in sandbox